-Art 498 / CADVC Internship is available every semester for students to take for course credit.
+Art 498 / CADVC Internship is available every semester for students to take for coursecredit.
 This upper level course provides students with the opportunity to assist CADVC staff with the research and presentation aspects of a particular CADVC educational outreach program.
-Interns assist with the presentation of K-12 curriculum, as well as work with students in extensive, on-site workshops held in participating schools.
+Interns assist with the presentation of K-12 curriculum and co-curate educational outreach exhibitions featuring artwork from participating schools.

 - Collaborate and partner with schools, museums, and non-profit organizations to produce innovative and effective programs for children and adults in the city and suburbs of Baltimore.

-- Bring students and adults to UMBC exhibition tours at CADVC, and to tour the campus of UMBC.
+- Host students and adults on exhibition tours at CADVC and campus visits.

 - Exhibit K-12 student artwork on the campus of UMBC and at partner institutions.